Latest Expansion Releases...

 One of the most important aspects of Oolite is customisation: almost all parts of the game can be modified using simple free text and graphics tools, and over five hundred expansion packs are available, ranging from minor tweaks such as a new ship or replacement sound effects, all the way up to giant missions it could take you weeks to play through.

-Oolite runs on Mac OS X (10.6 or later), Windows (XP or later), and Linux.
+Oolite runs on Mac OS X (10.6 or later), Windows (Vista Service Pack 2 or later), and Linux.
 It is designed not to need the latest hardware, and requires only a 1GHz processor, 1GB of RAM, and an Open GL-capable graphics card for basic performance (though a higher specification is recommended, and some expansion packs may require a more modern computer).

 The game and source code are freely available under the GNU General Public License.